-Residential students: If a student feels ill before school, they must tell the Residential Parent who will issue a slip to take to the school nurse, who will then advise on treatment and whether or not the student should attend classes or activities.
+Residential students: If a student feels ill before school, they must tell the Residential Parent who will consult with the school nurse, who will then advise on treatment and whether or not the student should attend classes or activities.
 If they cannot attend class they will stay in the health center.